 One of the variables investor-analysts should understand when conducting research is the reporting of stock ownership figures.
 This data provides not only a glimpse into the major shareholders in a company, but also the recent changes in shares held by those same institutions or individuals over time.

 A company's stock ownership information is usually reported in a standardized format, which includes the total number of shares outstanding, institutional ownership, the top 10 institutions, mutual fund ownership, 5% or insider ownership, and float.
 Each of these concepts is discussed below.

 As the name implies, institutional ownership is the percentage of the outstanding shares of stock issued by a company and owned by institutions.
-Institutions consist primarily of asset management firms such as TIAA CREFF Investment Management, Barclays Global Investors, and Fidelity Management & Research.
+These organizations primarily consist of asset management firms such as TIAA CREFF Investment Management, Barclays Global Investors, and Fidelity Management & Research.

 Institutional ownership is further broken down into several subcategories, including:

 Shares held by insiders or individuals and institutions owning 5% or more of the total number of outstanding shares is known as 5% or Insider Ownership.
-A five percent stake in any large company is significant, and many companies don't have such large shareholders.
+A five percent stake in any large company is significant, and large companies typically don't have such shareholders.

 That being said, there are 5% ownership positions held by individuals and institutions.
 For example, Bill Gates owns about 5% of the outstanding shares of Microsoft.
 The investment firm of Berkshire Hathaway owns about 8% of Coca Cola's outstanding shares.